davidusb-geek/CodeBarSticker/README.md

 python3 main.py
 ```

-The result is a new PDF file `template_file_with_codebar_tags.pdf` that contains the code bars added to the orioginal template.
+The result is a new PDF file `template_file_with_codebar_tags.pdf` that contains the code bars added to the original template.